Research Innovation Award

 - Hi-resolution photos x 3

-- Please provide a short introduction of the nominee, to be used at the awards presentation night, should they be selected as a finalist.
+- Please provide a short summary of the project to be used at the awards presentation night, should the project be selected as a finalist.
 (50 words)